Whipple Cast and Wrought Iron Bowstring Truss Bridge: Normanskill Farm Bridge

-A Syracuse-based builder copied Squire Whipple's original bowstring truss design, the patent for which had expired by the time of its construction.
-Where it was originally located is not known; it is believed to have been somewhere west of the city, possibly in Schoharie County.
+The patent on Squire Whipple's original bowstring truss design had expired by the time it was built by a Syracuse-based contractor.
+Its original location is unknown, but is believed to have been somewhere west of the city, possibly in Schoharie County.

 When the old Albany and Delaware Turnpike, today Delaware Avenue, was rerouted in 1899 to what is now Normanskill Drive, it was moved to its present location to make the farm more accessible from the main road.
 When Delaware was straightened out into what is today New York State Route 443 (NY 443), traffic on the bridge went down, allowing the bridge to remain in use, although only for cars.
 Today it is limited only to pedestrian use, and is closed in winter.
 The City of Albany approved a small-scale restoration project in 2012.

-Site and structure
+Site

 The bridge carries Mill Road across a deep ravine about 100 feet (30 m) west of Normanskill Drive.
 The surrounding area is wooded; to the west of the ravine the woods give way almost immediately to the Stevens Farm complex.
 The ravine is dry most of the time, but after heavy rains it carries water from a small basin extending northeast a quarter-mile (400 m) as far as the New York State Thruway (Interstate 87) to the Normans Kill 200 ft to the south, which at this point is the boundary between the city of Albany and the town of Bethlehem to the south.
 To the east the land rises steeply.
 The wooded, park-like area gives way to a more developed residential neighborhood along the north side of today's Delaware Avenue (NY 443), opposite a large cemetery.
+The approach road is a narrow gravel strip.